-- Engagement letter: signed by the head of Group Internal Audit, the letter describes the scope, nature, objectives and expected duration of the audit.

-- Preparation, execution and conclusion: these three phases are devoted to identifying, analysing, assessing and documenting the internal auditors' observations, and drafting recommendations. - Deliverables from the process include (i) a draft report containing the internal auditors' observations and recommendations, classified according to the estimated residual risk for the audited unit, business process or information system; (ii) a final report that also includes the responses to the auditors' recommendations of the person responsible for the audited unit, business process or information system (description of the action plan, person responsible for its implementation and target completion date) and the internal auditors' comments on the proposed action plans (documentary evidence of implementation required). - The internal auditors' opinion on the extent to which the risks associated with the audited unit, business process or information system are controlled is now expressed on a scale of one to four, where 1 = unsatisfactory and 4 = satisfactory.
+- Engagement letter: signed by the head of Group Internal Audit, the letter describes the scope, nature, objectives and expected duration of the audit. - Preparation, execution and conclusion: these three phases are devoted to identifying, analysing, assessing and documenting the internal auditors' observations, and drafting recommendations. - Deliverables from the process include (i) a draft report containing the internal auditors' observations and recommendations, classified according to the estimated residual risk for the audited unit, business process or information system; (ii) a final report that also includes the responses to the auditors' recommendations of the person responsible for the audited unit, business process or information system (description of the action plan, person responsible for its implementation and target completion date) and the internal auditors' comments on the proposed action plans (documentary evidence of implementation required). - The internal auditors' opinion on the extent to which the risks associated with the audited unit, business process or information system are controlled is now expressed on a scale of one to four, where 1 = unsatisfactory and 4 = satisfactory.
 A similar scale is applied to rate residual risks, where 1 = critical and 4 = low.
-The rating is used to prioritise the internal auditors' recommendations.
-For internal audits of subsidiaries, the audit opinion is supported by an assessment of the ultimate risk borne by the Group, taking into account the size of the subsidiary. - Recommendation follow-up: implementation of the internal auditors' recommendations is followed up based on the documents submitted by the units concerned attesting to the action plan's status.
+The rating is used to prioritise the internal auditors' recommendations. - Recommendation follow-up: implementation of the internal auditors' recommendations is followed up based on the documents submitted by the units concerned attesting to the action plan's status.
 In exceptional cases, the internal auditors may perform a follow-up audit on site.
-A "recommendation progress report" is prepared every quarter for the Chief Executive Officer and the Executive Committee and once a year for the Audit and Risk Committee (for presentation at the same time as the annual report on internal audit activities for the year).
-Any delays in implementing level 1 recommendations are explained. - Archiving: once the final report has been issued, the documents and working papers are archived by the internal auditors.
+A "recommendation progress report" is prepared every quarter for the Chief Executive Officer and the Executive Committee, and once a year for the Audit and Risk Committee (for presentation at the same time as the annual report on internal audit activities for the year).
+Any delays in implementing level 1 recommendations are explained.

+- Archiving: once the final report has been issued, the documents and working papers are archived by the internal auditors